2026 Conference Information

 - Our opening evening social event will offer a drinks reception and BBQ.

-- The evening's events will be held in The Atrium.
+- The evening's events will be held in The Gallery.

-- After the meal there will be the traditional quiz.
+- After the meal there will be the traditional quiz in the Cafe Bar.

 Conference Dinner

-- The Conference dinner and entertainment will be held at Trent Bridge Cricket Club.
+- The Conference dinner and entertainment will be held at the Winchester Science Centre.

 - The dinner is not ‘Black Tie’, but we do encourage you to put your ‘glad rags’ on!

-- Coaches will be ferrying delegates from the accommodation to Trent Bridge.
+- Coaches will be ferrying delegates from the accommodation to the Winchester Science Centre.

 - There will be a coach shuttle running to the accommodation after the dinner.